Superspin Glass Mediated Giant Spontaneous Exchange Bias in a Nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$

-The nonmonotonic temperature dependence of SEB could be understood by drawing an analogy with the nonmonotonic pattern of variation of SEB with the thickness of AFM grain.
-At well below $T_B$, the increase in temperature increases the interaction between SSG and AFM moments which, in turn, induces the energy landscape necessary to set the UA in the system.
+The temperature dependence of SEB is nonmonotonic as at well below $T_B$, the increase in temperature increases the interaction between SSG and AFM moments which, in turn, induces the energy landscape necessary to set the UA in the system.
 The bias as well as the asymmetry, therefore, increase.
 However, as the $T_B$ is approached, the number of grains turning superparamagnetic increases which, in turn, reduces the bias.
-The nonmonotonic variation in SEB with the volume fraction of Bi$_2$Fe$_4$O$_9$ phase, likewise, can be explained by taking recourse to the nonmonotonic variation in the interface density.
-With the increase in volume fraction of the Bi$_2$Fe$_4$O$_9$ phase, large scale phase segreation takes place which reduces the interface density with UA.
-It also decreases as the volume fraction drops down via passing through the optimum in sample-A. Therefore, both in sample-B and C, the SEB is either small or non-existent.
+The nonmonotonic variation in SEB with the volume fraction of Bi$_2$Fe$_4$O$_9$ phase, likewise, can be explained by considering nonmonotonic variation in the volume fraction of the SSG phase.

-In summary, we report a giant as well as tunable spontaneous exchange bias of $\sim$30-60 mT across 5-300 K in a nanocomposite of BiFeO$_3$ ($\sim$94\%) - Bi$_2$Fe$_4$O$_9$ ($\sim$6\%).
-It originates from a superexchange bias coupling between ferromagnetic core of finer Bi$_2$Fe$_4$O$_9$ ($\sim$19 nm) particles and antiferromagnetic moment in coarser ($\sim$112 nm) BiFeO$_3$ particles via superspin glass moments at the interface.
-Since it appears to be inducing a variety of coupling across the interfaces and thus develop a complicated energy landscape in interaction among the FM/AFM grains by breaking the symmetry spontaneously even in absence of the first field of loop tracing, the presence of superspin glass moments turns out to be crucial.
-It engineers a giant SEB and its tunability.
-This giant and tunable exchange bias can be utilized for improving the efficiency manyfold of switching the magnetic anisotropy in a ferromagnetic system electrically via "exchange coupling mediated multiferroicity".
+In summary, we report a giant as well as tunable spontaneous exchange bias of $\sim$300-600 Oe across 5-300 K in a nanocomposite of BiFeO$_3$ ($\sim$94\%) - Bi$_2$Fe$_4$O$_9$ ($\sim$6\%).
+It originates from a superinteraction bias coupling between ferromagnetic core of finer Bi$_2$Fe$_4$O$_9$ ($\sim$19 nm) particles and antiferromagnetic moment in coarser ($\sim$112 nm) BiFeO$_3$ particles via superspin glass moments at the interface.
+Since it induces a variety of coupling across the interfaces and thus develop a complicated interaction energy landscape among the FM/AFM grains by breaking the symmetry spontaneously even before the application of the first field of the loop tracing, the presence of superspin glass moments turns out to be crucial.
+This giant and tunable (i.e., path dependent) exchange bias can be utilized for an enormous improvement in the efficiency of switching the magnetic anisotropy in a ferromagnetic system electrically via "exchange coupling mediated multiferroicity" in such a nanocomposite and/or a multilayer thin film systems.

-This work has been supported by Indo-Ireland joint program (DST/INT/IRE/P-15/11) and FORME SFI SRC project (07/SRC/I1172) of Science Foundation of Ireland (SFI).
+This work has been supported by Indo-Ireland joint program (DST/INT/IRE/P-15/11), Science Foundation of Ireland (SFI) Principal Investigator (PI) Project No. 11/PI/1201 and FORME SRC project (07/SRC/I1172) of SFI.
 One of the authors (S.G.) acknowledges support from a Research Associateship of CSIR.